 Lily Pulitzer Planner – $15.00, The Paper Store

 This planner is adorable on so many levels!
 Lily Pulitzer is probably the Life Planner’s biggest competition, and the prints are fun and bright.
-Several of my friends own this planner, and they swear by it.
+Several of my friends own this planner, and I’ve heard nothing but great reviews!

 Blue Sky Orchid Planner – $9.99, Target